 - Send you email notifications which you have specifically requested; and

-- information that you provide to us for the purpose of registering with us (including name, address, telephone numbers, email addresses, date of birth, previous addresses, your electronic signature(s)and any financial information).
+3. information that you provide to us for the purpose of registering with us to make your claim including but not limited to name, address, telephone numbers, email addresses, date of birth, previous addresses, National Insurance number, PAYE reference number, annual income, your electronic signature(s), and any financial information).
 Where you have provided your electronic signature(s) you consent to your electronic signature(s) to be applied to any and all documentation necessary in the pursuit of your claim(s).

 We control the use of your data as you have expressed.

 To allow us to provide our services to you, the following third parties provide critical functions to our business and will process your personal information as directed by us and in accordance with strict data security arrangements: